temenostech/temenos-platform-documentation/docfx_project/home/techguides/clone-environment.md

-# Clone a Temenos Cloud Environment
+# Clone a Temenos Continuous Deployment environment

-One of the features of the Temenos Cloud Platform is the possibility to create a clone of an environment.
+One of the features of the Temenos Platform is the possibility to create a clone of an environment.

 In case different changes have been done such as: modifying the database, addition of new endpoints, installing plugins or others, and is needed a copy of that specific environment with all the changes, this can be easily done by clicking the clone button and creating a clone.